DelphiWorlds/Codex/README.md

 ## Change history

+v2.3.1 (Jun 11th, 2024) Delphi 12.x only

+**This release affects Delphi 12.1 only** (but can be installed in any Delphi 12.x version)

+* Added workaround for merging of AndroidManifest.xml

 v2.3.0 (May 13th, 2024) Delphi 12.x and 11.x only

 * Added SDK Tools feature - at present, just install of API levels